Manzanar: Films and television

 A made-for-television movie, Farewell to Manzanar, aired on NBC in 1976.
 It was based on the 1973 memoir of the same name, written by Jeanne Wakatsuki Houston, who was incarcerated at Manzanar as a child, and her husband James D. Houston.
 In 2011, the Japanese American National Museum (JANM) announced that they had negotiated the rights to the movie, and that they would make it available for purchase on DVD.

 The 1990 feature film Come See the Paradise detailed the forced removal and incarceration at Manzanar of a Japanese American family from Los Angeles.

 In the 1984 film The Karate Kid, Mr. Miyagi opens up to his student Daniel about the dual loss of his wife and son in childbirth at the Manzanar internment camp; the actor who played Mr. Miyagi, Pat Morita, was interned for two years at Manzanar with his parents.

-In Die Hard, Hans Gruber says that Joseph Takagi was interred in Manzanar from 1942 to 1943.
+In Die Hard, Hans Gruber says that Joseph Takagi was interned in Manzanar from 1942 to 1943.

+In the Cold Case episode "Family 8108," (s5e11) the team reopens the 1945 murder of Ray Takahashi, a Japanese-American father killed in Philadelphia shortly after his family was released from the Manzanar internment camp.
+A lot of scenes are set in Manzanar.

 The short film, A Song for Manzanar, depicts the true story of a detainee and her struggle to remain hopeful for her son and stay in contact with her family in Hiroshima.

 In "Baku", the 2018 season three episode of The Man in the High Castle TV series, Frank Frink is executed for his resistance against the Japanese occupation by Kenpeitai inspector Kido on the site of the former camp.

 Music

 Folk/country musician Tom Russell wrote "Manzanar", a song about the Japanese American incarceration, that was released on his album Box of Visions (1993).
 Laurie Lewis covered the song on her album Seeing Things (1998), adding the koto to her performance.
 The Asian American jazz fusion band Hiroshima has a song entitled "Manzanar", inspired by the incarceration, on its album The Bridge (2003).
 Hiroshima's song "Living in America", on its album titled East (1990), contains the phrase "I still remember Manzanar".
-Fort Minor's song "Kenji", from the album The Rising Tied (2005), tells the true story of Mike Shinoda's family including their experiences during their imprisonment at Manzanar.
+Fort Minor's song "Kenji", from the album The Rising Tied (2005), tells the true story of Mike Shinoda's family including their experiences during their internment at Manzanar.
 The band Channel 3 recorded a song titled "Manzanar" about the incarceration.
+The band Cock Robin included a song titled "Manzanar" on their album First Love / Last Rites (1990).

 American composer Steve Heitzeg's work "Green Hope After Black Rain (Symphony for the Survivors of Hiroshima, Nagasaki and the Manzanar Concentration Camp)" is a memorial to the victims of the 1945 atomic bombings of the two Japanese cities as well as the Manzanar camp.
 It includes percussion elements made from Hiroshima and Nagasaki trees as well as stones from Manzanar.
 It was premiered in 2022 by the Saint Paul Civic Symphony in Minnesota.